Now That’s What I Call… The Extended Eurovision Universe

 Listen to all the songs above and more

 We’ve made a handy Spotify playlist of the songs in this article and all other releases from Eurovision artists this month, including remixes and other special releases.
-So get ready for everything from Kalush Orchestra and Andromache to Mikolas Josef, Diodato, Gerard Joling, and more.
+So get ready for everything from Käärijä, Agnetha, and Molly to Andromache, Loïc Nottet, LOBODA, and many more.
 The playlist gets updated every month, so don’t forget to follow it to always stay up to date.
 Did we miss anything?
-Then send Angus a message over on Twitter.
+Then send Angus a message over on your social media of choice.

 What were your favourite releases this month?
-And whose music are you looking forward to in April?
-Be sure to follow THAT Eurovision Site on Twitter, Facebook, Instagram and Tik-Tok as we gear up for Eurovision 2023.
+And whose music are you looking forward to in November?
+As always, let us know what you think by commenting below.
+Also, be sure to follow ‘That Eurovision Site’ on Facebook, Instagram, Twitter, TikTok, Threads and Bluesky for all the latest Eurovision news.